ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- things which cannot either be done or
-undone.
-——e el OPP
 As the trials of life thicken, and the dreams of other
 days fade one by one into the deep vista of disap­
 pointed hope, the heart grows weary of the struggle­